 Shop Used Items for school supplies

-Shopping for used textbooks, lightly used supplies, and used closed can be a great way to save money (this can also be done online).
+Shopping for used textbooks, lightly used supplies, and used clothes can be a great way to save money (this can also be done online).
 There are a few online platforms for buying used items– like Amazon’s feature of used items or Kidizen and ThredUp for used clothes.
-Goodwill and Plato’s closet are also great for finding lightly used clothes are great prices.
+Goodwill and Plato’s closet are also great for finding lightly used clothes at great prices.

 Don’t forget to check in with the Salvation Army, Churches, United Way, the Boys & Girls Clubs of America, and local charities/organizations that specialize in helping children and families.